Amazon and online shopping in Germany: This is how powerful the e-commerce giant is

 Conclusion

 Is Amazon still indispensable in online shopping in Germany?
-Developments in e-commerce clearly show that anyone wanting to sell online can hardly bypass Amazon.
-The Prime program has a significant influence in this regard, as Prime members are heavy shoppers and spend the most money on Amazon.
-At the same time, they primarily rely on Prime offers because they receive free and fast delivery with them.
+The developments in e-commerce clearly show: Those who want to sell online can hardly avoid Amazon.
+The Prime program has a decisive influence here, as Prime members are heavy shoppers and spend the most money on Amazon.
+At the same time, they largely rely on Prime offers because they receive free and fast delivery with them.

-Online sellers can hardly avoid selling on Amazon.
-Nevertheless, diversifying their sales channels is an important point, which is why having their own online shop or additional marketplaces like Etsy can make a lot of sense.
+Online retailers can hardly avoid selling on Amazon.
+Nevertheless, diversifying their own sales channels is an important point, which is why having their own online shop or additional marketplaces like Etsy can make sense.
 Which channels specifically fit into their own omnichannel strategy is very individual and should be well thought out.

 Image credit: © Anna Khomulo – stock.adobe.com